mrphil007/fitbit-to-sqlite/README.md

 ## Thanks

-This package is heavily inspired by the interesting work on [Personal Analytics](https://simonwillison.net/2019/Oct/7/dogsheep/) which [Simon
+This package is heavily inspired by the interesting work on [Personal Analytics](https://simonwillison.net/2019/Oct/7/dogsheep/) which Simon
-Willison](https://dogsheep.github.io/) has been doing.
+Willison has been doing [here](https://dogsheep.github.io/) .